carlvp/daisylab/op6daisy/README.md

 * Due to a current limitation of the implementation in libDaisy, the .syx files needs to be chopped up in pieces of at most 128 bytes of payload.
-I will upload a utility (op6-ui) that does that.
+There is a utility in this repository (op6-ui) that facilitates .syx import.
+Also part of op6-ui is a Voice Editor, by which voice parameters can be modified and new voices can be created from scratch.

 * At power-up the INIT_VOICE is loaded.
 It's a rather dull sounding, single operator sine wave.
-There is currently no practical way of creating voices yourself -so you'll need some .syx files.
-These are two good places:
+With the Voice Editor (see op6-ui in this repository), new voices can be created.
+Another option is to import DX7 SysEx.
+Two good resources for .syx files:
   ** [http://bobbyblues.recup.ch/yamaha_dx7/dx7_patches.html]
   ** [https://yamahablackboxes.com/collection/yamaha-dx7-synthesizer/patches]

-* In a addition to SysEx, the op6daisy listens to MIDI note-on/off, program change, pitch-bend and controls 7 (channel volume) and 10 (pan).
+* In a addition to SysEx, the op6daisy listens to MIDI note-on/off, program change, pitch-bend, channel pressure and controls 1 (modulation wheel), 5 (portamento time), 7 (channel volume) 10 (pan), 11 (expression), 65 (portamento), 126 and 127 (mono and poly operation).
+Registered parameter 0 (pitch bend range) and 5 (modulation range) are supported.

+* There are non-registered parameters for control of modulation depth and modulation routing (refer to the source code: Instrument.cpp and Channel.cpp).

-* This is a multi-timbral synth.
+* Unlike DX7, this is a multi-timbral synth.
 Each of the 16 MIDI channels can have a distinct program/patch/voice.

 * Polyphony is now 16 voices (up from 4).
 It still seems possible to streamline the code a bit more, so perhaps the polyphony can be improved further.
 With